 STMPD 9701/STML 5600 (Winter Quarter: Monday evenings, January 8th to March 19th)

-This course examines the legacy of faith-based social service provision and advocacy in the United States and the Pacific Northwest.
-Topics include: First Amendment issues; the changing landscape of religion; shifts in social and urban policy; types of faith-based interventions; models of community development and human flourishing; and theologies of social engagement.
+This course will examine the legacy of faith-based social service provision and advocacy in the United States and the Pacific Northwest.
+Topics will include: First Amendment issues; the changing landscape of religion; shifts in social and urban policy; types of faith-based interventions; models of community development and human flourishing; and theologies of social engagement.

-This course surveys faith-based initiatives to address homelessness and the affordable housing crisis in the Puget Sound region and a select number of other urban centers across the country and globe.
-Topics include: determinants and demographics of homelessness; policy and stakeholder responses; assessment of faith-based interventions; and theologies of homelessness.
+This course will survey faith-based initiatives to address homelessness and the affordable housing crisis in the Puget Sound region and a select number of other urban centers across the country and globe.
+Topics will include: determinants and demographics of homelessness; policy and stakeholder responses; assessment of faith-based interventions; and theologies of homelessness.

-If you have any questions, please contact: Hannah Hunthausen, Coordinator, Center for Religious Wisdom & World Affairs, (206) 296-6954, firstname.lastname@example.org.
+For more information, please visit the Building Skills for Faith-Based Community Development webpage, or contact: Hannah Hunthausen, Coordinator, Center for Religious Wisdom & World Affairs, (206) 296-6954, firstname.lastname@example.org.